Best Samsung Phones for Seniors, Tested and Reviewed in 2026

 Battery Life

-Samsung claims that you can get up to two days of use on one charge, and that is pretty accurate.
-We made video calls, sent texts, and downloaded various apps while testing the Galaxy A15 5G, and we didn’t need to charge it until we'd been using it for 40 hours.
-It’s nearly double the battery life of the Galaxy Z Fold7.
+Samsung claims that you can get up to two days of use on one charge, which we found to be accurate.
+We made video calls, sent texts, and downloaded various apps while testing the Galaxy A15 5G, and we didn't need to charge it until we'd been using it for 40 hours.
+It offers significantly longer battery life when compared to Samsung's premium foldable models.

 Pricing

-The Samsung Galaxy A15 5G costs $149 — $39 more than the Samsung A03s.
+The Samsung Galaxy A15 5G costs $139.99 through Consumer Cellular.
 You can even finance the phone if you qualify and pay just $10 a month for 24 months.
 While it’s technically not the most affordable phone on this list, it’s a great deal, especially if you add a Consumer Cellular plan for as little as $20 per month.

 Consumer Cellular also lets you finance your phone with zero percent interest.
 You only have to pay $29 at the time of purchase, then $5 per month for two years.
 This is great for seniors who want a good smartphone but don’t have the funds to pay for it all at once.